-Currently, Citus requires that an UPDATE or DELETE involves exactly one shard.
+Currently, Citus requires that standard UPDATE or DELETE statements involve exactly one shard.
 This means commands must include a WHERE qualification on the distribution column that restricts the query to a single shard.
 Such qualifications usually take the form of an equality clause on the table's distribution column.
+To update or delete across shards see the section below.